 Convenient for Edinburgh, yet located on the shores of the beautiful East Lothian coast, Drummohr offers guests a variety of touring, camping, glamping, lodges with hot tubs and luxury self catering accommodation in a secluded and peaceful setting.

-There is a small shop, information point, laundry and children’s’ playground on the site.
+Small shop, information point, laundry and children’s’ playground on site.
+Read our 5-star guests reviews on Trip Advisor.

 Drummohr Camping & Glamping Site is located between the B1361 and B1348 heading East on the A1 from Musselburgh towards North Berwick.
 There are brown tourist signs from the A1 as you pass through Wallyford.
 If travelling from Musselburgh along the B1348 watch for the large chimney of the Preston Grange Mining Museum and take the road on the right signposted to the museum.
 Please be aware that the road turns sharply before the campsite and therefore this route may not be suitable for caravans.